canvasgfx/ev-connector-sample/docs/GETTING_STARTED.md

 ### OAuth2 authentication

+#### Authorization Code flow
 For a more robust and secure way to authenticate on Datasource side, Envision uses OAuth2 workflow.

+> In order for this mode to be activated, [the Connector SDK configuration](#connector-configuration) needs to have `grant_type` sets to `authorization_code` and `server_url` sets to the URL of the Identity Provider (where .well-known/openid-configuration is).

 Each time an action is initiated by the user that needs the connector SDK, Envision makes sure that a Datasource OAuth2 Access token is available and up to date on client side.
 If not, it automatically starts an OAuth2 authentication workflow, redirecting the user to the Datasource Identity Provider, as shown in the diagram below:
 ![](../img/authentication_workflow.png)

+#### Password flow
+This solution is less secure than Authorization Code.
+However, if Authorization code is not possible, Connector SDK can use a password Oauth2 flow.
+> In order for this mode to be activated, [the Connector SDK configuration](#connector-configuration) needs to have `grant_type` sets to `password` and `server_url` sets to the URL of the Identity Provider (where .well-known/openid-configuration is).

+In this mode a popup will show up, asking the user to enter their credentials (username and password).
+When the form is submitted, it will send the data to the Identity Provider, to get Oauth2 tokens.
 ## Read/write workflows

 Connector can support 2 different ways to get/save the data in the datasource.
 Asynchronous or synchronous workflow.